Safakan/ai-cards-safakan/README.md

-# Quick Start Guide for AI Cards Front-End
+# React Front-End for the AI Cards app.

 This is an example front-end created with React for the AI Cards FastAPI application.